 Studies from different countries suggest that more than half of children and adolescents with a GD diagnosis also have at least one other psychiatric diagnosis (Becker et al., 2014; Chen et al., 2016; 2017; Chodzen et al., 2019; Di Ceglie et al., 2002; Hewitt et al., 2012; Holt et al., 2016; Kaltiala-Heino et al., 2015; Katchadourian et al., 2014; Meyenburg, 2020; Nahata et al., 2017; Spack et al., 2012).
-For example, Kaltiala- Heino et al. (2015) reported at least one preexisting or current mental health disorder in 75% of the youth they studied.
-Significantly overrepresented compared to the norm sample are also affective and anxiety disorders, self-injurious behavior, suicidal ideation, and suicidal acts in the German studies (Becker et al, 2014; Hartig et al, 2022; Levitan et al, 2019), both in childhood and adolescence (Becker et al, 2018).
-De Graaf et al. (2022) found consistently elevated rates among female-assigned adolescents in addition to overall elevated incidence of suicidality among transgender adolescents from the Netherlands, Canada, and the United Kingdom.
+For example, Kaltiala- Heino et al. (2015) reported at least one preexisting or current mental health disorder in 75% of the youths in their study.
+Significantly overrepresented compared to the normal sample in the German studies are also affective and anxiety disorders, self-injurious behavior, suicidal ideation, and suicidal acts (Becker et al., 2014; Hartig et al., 2022; Levitan et al., 2019), both in childhood and adolescence (Becker et al., 2018).
+De Graaf et al. (2022) found consistently elevated rates among female-assigned adolescents in addition to an overall elevated incidence of suicidality among transgender adolescents from the Netherlands, Canada, and the United Kingdom.

-Questionnaire assessments, mostly conducted with the Child Behavior Checklist (CBCL) or the adolescent version of the CBCL, the Youth Self-Report (YSR) (Achenbach, 1991), consistently showed elevated levels of psychological abnormalities in the clinically relevant range, regardless of assignment gender (Bechard et al., 2017; de Graaf et al., 2019; de Vries et al., 2016; Levitan et al., 2019; Zucker et al. 2012).
-45 to 82% of adolescents showed internalizing symptoms such as anxious-depressive moods, social withdrawal behaviors, and somatization tendencies, as well as externalizing abnormalities such as impulse control disorders.
-Across different countries, there was a clear predominance of internalizing disorders compared to externalizing problems (Cohen-Kettenis et al., 2003; de Graaf et al., 2018; de Vries et al., 2016; Levitan et al., 2019; Röder et al., 2018; Sievert et al., 2020), from which it can be hypothesized that adolescents with GD have higher levels of anxiety, depressive, and somatic complaints, with fewer aggressive-impulsive problems from the externalizing spectrum in comparison.
+Questionnaire assessments, mostly conducted with the Child Behavior Checklist (CBCL) or the adolescent version of the CBCL, the Youth Self-Report (YSR) (Achenbach, 1991b), consistently show elevated levels of psychological abnormalities in the clinically relevant range, regardless of the assigned sex (Bechard et al., 2017; de Graaf et al., 2019; de Vries et al., 2016; Levitan et al., 2019; Zucker et al., 2012).
+For example, 45% to 82% of adolescents show internalizing symptoms such as anxious-depressive moods, social withdrawal behaviors, and somatization tendencies, as well as externalizing abnormalities such as impulse control disorders.
+Across different countries, there was a clear predominance of internalizing disorders over externalizing problems (Cohen-Kettenis et al., 2003; de Graaf et al., 2018; de Vries et al., 2016; Levitan et al., 2019; Röder et al., 2018; Sievert et al., 2020), from which it can be hypothesized that adolescents with GD have higher levels of anxiety, depressive, and somatic complaints, with fewer aggressive-impulsive problems from the externalizing spectrum in comparison.

-Further, there is evidence on the importance of peer relationships and family support as a key protective factor for psychological well-being.
-Negative experiences with peers emerged as the most important predictor of psychological distress (Aitken et al., 2016; de Graaf et al., 2018; de Vries et al., 2016; Levitan et al., 2020; Sievert et al., 2020; Steensma et al., 2014), assuming that problematic peer relationships may also be an expression of increased psychosocial problems in general and, as a consequence, increased mental health problems.
-Although cause and effect are not yet sufficiently understood, adolescents with GD have been identified as a particularly vulnerable group to experiences of discrimination and rejection by peers (Toomey et al, 2010) and within the family (Grossman and D'Augelli, 2007).
+Furthermore, there is evidence of the importance of peer relationships and family support as key protective factors for psychological well-being.
+Negative experiences with peers emerged as the most important predictor of psychological distress (Aitken et al., 2016; de Graaf et al., 2018; de Vries et al., 2016; Levitan et al., 2020; Sievert et al., 2020; Steensma et al., 2014), assuming that problematic peer relationships (PPRs) may also be an expression of increased psychosocial problems in general and, as a consequence, increased mental health problems.
+Although cause and effect are not yet sufficiently understood, adolescents with GD have been identified as being particularly vulnerable to experiences of discrimination and rejection by peers (Toomey et al., 2010) and within the family (Grossman and D’Augelli, 2007).